Home > Babies + Kids > Diaper Bags + Changing Pads > Big, Beautiful Diaper Bag

 - Align the second set of marked vertical lines, the lower edges should still be even.
 Pin in place.
 Unpin the elastic at the right and gently pull, adjusting the fullness to fit the pocket width.
 Re-pin the elastic in place.
 Stitch along the marked vertical line through both layers, back stitching across the elastic.
 Create a box pleat at the lower edge of the pocket to accommodate the lower fullness and machine baste in place along the bottom edge, stopping at the right-most vertical stitch line.

 - Finally, align the right edges and pin in place.
-Pull the elastic from the right again, adjusting the fullness to fit the pocket width.
+Pull the elastic from the right again, adjusting the fullness to fit the pocket width at the top and adding a box pleat at the bottom as you’ve done above.
 Pin the elastic in place.
-Create a box pleat at the lower edge of the pocket to accommodate the lower fullness.
 Machine baste along the bottom and up the side of the pocket.
 Trim the excess elastic.

 NOTE: You can wait until all the pockets are adjusted and pinned and then do just one line of machine basting.
 We did it in steps for those who are new to working with the slippery-ness of PUL.
 Doing it in stages insures your pockets stay exactly in position.